-With COVID-19 and the consequent eviction moratorium, many investors have had to deal with reduced or negative cash flow while appreciation rates are through the roof.
-So, should one invest for real estate cash flow or for property appreciation?
+With COVID-19 and the consequent eviction moratorium, many investors cash flowing have had to deal with reduced or negative cash flow and investing for cash flow returns while appreciation rates are through the roof.
+So, should one invest for real estate cash flow play or for cash flowing property appreciation?

 Real Estate Cash Flow Strategy Overview

-A cash flow strategy offers consistent cash, typically in the form of rent, to real estate investors.
+A cash flow returns strategy offers consistent cash, typically in the form of rent, to real estate investors.
 Over time, the property may also benefit from appreciation.
-With equity accumulation, an investor could refinance, sell, and use returns from cash flow and appreciation to invest in new properties.
+With equity accumulation, an investor could refinance, sell, and use returns from investing for cash flow and appreciation to invest in new properties.

 But it is not always as simple as this.
 In many cases, you choose one or the other.
-You could have high cash flow when you buy property in a low-cost neighborhood and improve it with some sweat equity.
-On the other hand, in more developed areas like San Francisco and Washington, D.C., you might find it difficult to find cash flow investments, and therefore have to rely on appreciation.
+You could have high investing for cash flow and appreciation when you buy property in a low-cost neighborhood and improve it with some sweat equity.
+On the other hand, in more developed areas like San Francisco and Washington, D.C., you might find it difficult to find cash flow investments, and therefore have to rely on the appreciation.

-1. If you’re cash-flow positive, rent covers your expenses, e.g., mortgage payment, monthly maintenance fee, insurance, and property taxes, and provides you with extra cash.
+1. If you’re cash-flow positive, rent covers your expenses, e.g., mortgage payment, monthly maintenance fee, insurance, and property taxes, and provides you with extra cash every month.

 2. Conventional loans are readily available for cash flow investors.
 Cash flow is not only used by investors to evaluate deals.
 Lenders use it too, as mortgage payments will make up a large part of the property’s costs and will definitely affect your cash flow.
 Lenders use the debt service coverage ratio (DSCR) to determine if, after mortgage payments, a property will be cash-flow positive.
 To calculate your DSCR, you need to know your net operating income (NOI).